0xa1d/0xa1d.github.io/cheatsheet.md

 ## Misc

-Didn't know how to name this category.
+Didn't know how to name and sort this category.
 When I started I was struggling with downloading / uploading or executing files and scripts between my machine (kali) and the box I was attacking, now that I'm more comfortable let me share this.

 ### Hosting files on Kali